The Discipline of Restitution

 Hence the need for a thorough preparation in Step 8.
 We need to “ponder and weigh” (12&12, S8, p.81) each relation and each situation carefully with our sponsor, with a view to discerning, beyond the things we did, the actual harm we caused and the specific defects involved.
 Having done that, having forgiven any harms done to us, and having become willing to make amends, we are then ready to embark on the actual work of mending and amending in Step 9.

-However thorough our work in Step 8, we may discover that we don’t understand all the ways we have hurt a particular individual.
-Yet if we are truly sincere and approach the person in a spirit of helpfulness, he or she may feel uncomfortable enough to tell us.
+However, no matter how thorough our work is in Step 8, we may still discover that we don’t understand all the ways we have hurt a particular individual.
+Yet if we are truly sincere and approach the person in a spirit of helpfulness, he or she may feel comfortable enough to tell us.
 Sometimes we may have to ask.
 We want to make amends for all the harm we’ve done, even those we were not initially aware of.

 As the foregoing suggests, the principle of restitution doesn’t work by itself.
 It interacts with other principles, both disciplines and virtues.
 We’ve alluded to two of these disciplines: confession and prayer.
 We’ve also referenced three virtues: willingness, forgiveness, and sincerity.
 In addition to these, the Big Book and 12&12 highlight such traits as consideration, courage, discretion, forthrightness, frankness, generosity, honesty, humility, justice, prudence, and tactfulness.